 Caitlin is a writer and editor who was previously the Interim Books Editor for Bustle, and she has written about YA books for HelloGiggles, Bustle, Elle, and Glamour.
-Caitlin brought her passion for YA and MG to Emerald City Literary Agency in 2019 as an intern before being promoted to Assistant Agent.
+Caitlin brought her passion for YA and MG to Emerald City Literary Agency in 2019 as an intern and, after several promotions, is now an Associate Agent.
 She currently lives in Ottawa, Ontario, but is from the Boston area.

 Caitlin is starting to build her own list, and so she is now open to select submissions in young adult and middle grade fiction and will represent projects alongside ECLA agents Mandy Hubbard and Linda Epstein.